snyk-playground/cx-tools/integrations/README.md

 ### Note:
 At the time of writing, I am required to use a mix of GA and beta REST APIs.
 As the beta APIs become GA, so I will update this software.

+I'm still trying to nail this down, but I think I have observed some gremlins in terms of data the integrations api that the UI does not.
+To that end the following config attributes must be set using the api only:

+- autoPrivateDepUpgradeEnabled
+- pullRequestAssignment
+  - type

+If you know definitively where/if the gremlins exist, please speak up!
+That said, i've tested this software well enough to be certain that it works!
+Fix any api nuances and the mechanics of how this works will seamlessly consume the change.